chef/chef-web-docs/chef_master/source/workstation.rst

 .. tag chef_dk

-The Chef development kit is a package that contains everything that is needed to start using Chef:
+The Chef Development Kit is a package that contains everything that is needed to start using Chef:

-* chef-client
+* chef-client and ohai
-* chef
+* chef command line tool
-* Ohai
-* chef-zero
-* Testing tools like Kitchen, ChefSpec, Cookstyle, and Foodcritic
+* Testing tools such as Test Kitchen, ChefSpec, Cookstyle, and Foodcritic
 * Chef provisioning
 * Everything else needed to author cookbooks and upload them to the Chef server